sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 Routing is a crucial part of a network switch.
 This feature adds additional flows in existing route processing pipeline and so along the way there might be unexpected failures leading to routes being not marked as offloaded in zebra - missed notification, race conditions leading to in-consistency, etc. It is required to monitor the consistency of routes state periodically and mitigate problems.

 At the moment *route_check.py* verifies routes between APPL_DB & ASIC_DB and makes sure they are in sync.
-If this script is failed for 3 periodic cycles of monit an error alert is written to the syslog.
 In addition to that it is required to extend this script to check for consistency APPL_DB, APPL_STATE_DB and zebra by calling ```show ip route json``` and verify every route installed in ASIC_DB is marked as offloaded.
-If this check fails a specific status code is returned to monit.

-Once monit detects this specific status code has been returned from this script for 3 cycles in a row a mitigation script - *mitigate_routes_offload.py* is invoked.
-This script publishes required notifications to trigger fpmsyncd flows to send RTM_NEWROUTE message to zebra and log alerts in the syslog.
+The script will retry the check for 3 times every 15 sec and if zebra FIB is not in sync with ASIC_DB a mitigation action is performed.
+The mitigation action publishes required notifications to trigger fpmsyncd flows to send RTM_NEWROUTE message to zebra and log alerts in the syslog.

 This way the problem is mitigated automatically and a network operator is notified via syslog alert about a problem.